ThinkEQ/assembly-solutions-ltd/src/pages/industries/index.md

 It is exciting to supply and be involved with projects carried out in some of the worlds most fast moving and innovative Industries including; Automotive, Medical, Nuclear and Energy.

-**Automotive & Agriculture**
+**Automotive**

-We enjoy and thrive off being involved in some of the most innovative and ground-breaking Automotive projects that are changing the future of vehicles.
+We enjoy and thrive off being involved in some of the most innovative and ground-breaking Automotive projects ever, that are changing the future of vehicles.
+With electric and hybrid vehicles increasing in demand we have adapted to this ever-growing revolution and work with world leading Automotive manufacturers including; Aston Martin, Ford and Vodafone Automotive.

 **Medical and Supporting the NHS**